 The high school career technical instructors and Walters State Community College instructors review course materials to determine duplicative course outcomes and then develop articulation agreements and policies which can result in opportunities for high school students to receive college credit.
-These agreements allow 11th and 12th grade high school students to take a college level assessment for free credit or, in some instances, students can earn free credit for nationally recognized certificates.
+These agreements allow 11th and 12th grade high school students to take a college level assessment.

 Engineering Graphics I

 requires 90 minutes to complete

 Emergency Medical Responder

 EMRC 1010 (4 credits)